mikeizbicki/ucr-cs100/assignments/lab/lab8-spam/README.md

 First, telnet into the local SMTP webserver:

 ```
-telnet email.cs.ucr.edu 25
+telnet mail.cs.ucr.edu 25
 ```

-Telnet is a simple command line utility that let's us send commands over the network.
+Telnet is a simple command line utility that lets us send commands over the network.
 Whatever you type in gets sent over the network to the server you're connected to.

 Now, type the following commands: